tizkovatereza/Llama-3.1/README.md

 ]
 ```

 It is recommended to pick 70B or 405B if you want to have a full conversation with function calling.
-The tools can serve to various use cases, from searching the internet to running the generated code.
+Function calling doesn't necessarily imply code execution capabilities, but Llama 3.1 has code interpreter as one of the built-in tools.
+In general, the tools can serve to various use cases, from searching the internet to running the generated code.
 They often include API calls to third-party apps.

 Llama 3.1 also offers built-in tools: